facebook/flow/docs/02-troubleshooting.md

 ../lib/
 ```

 Alternatively, you may not have the code available for those modules, or otherwise want to specify declarations for them.
-In that case, put another file under `globals_lib` (say `modules.js`), and declare the module interface there.
+In that case, as in the 'global not found' case above you need to add an interface file, and run Flow with the `--lib` option to point Flow to them.
+For example, use `--lib globals_lib`, put another file under the `globals_lib` directory (say `modules.js`), and declare the module interface there.

 {% highlight javascript linenos=table %}
 declare module Bar {